3rd grade class home page

 3rd day – no recess and an e-mail or phone call home

-Every Friday your child will bring home a blue Friday folder, which I have provided for you.
+Every Friday your child will bring home a blue Friday folder which I have provided for you and will collect at the end of the year.
 The folder will include school notes and graded papers.
 Please review these graded papers with your child, sign and return Monday morning.
+Please keep any extra papers that do not need to be returned at home.

 If you have any questions, comments, or concerns, please feel free to contact me at email@example.com.